Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

 ## Network Security
-The network is a crticial perimeter for controlling access, protecting data, and mitigating threats in the AVS environment.
+The network is a critical perimeter for controlling access, protecting data, and mitigating threats in the AVS environment.
 Robust network security measures ensure the availability and resiliency of the Azure VMware Solution workloads.

 ### Internet Facing workloads
 #### Impact: _Security_